 HOT TIP: Make sure you book the small group tours in the order we prescribe otherwise some of the overnight suggestions won’t work.
 Or drop us an email if you’re unsure at firstname.lastname@example.org.
 We are always happy to help.

 These two small group tours are matched for people with very limited time in the country but want to cover as many must see sights as possible.
 Not to worry, we’ve got you covered.
 Simply book the South Coast: Fire and Ice tour with the Golden Circle Platinum tour.

 Day 1 | The South Coast: Fire and Ice day tour

 This action packed small group tour whisks you off along the south coast and lets you walk behind the 200ft Seljalandsfoss waterfall, get up close and personal to the impressive Skógafoss waterfall (it was in Eurovision and Game of Thrones) and the Reynisfjara black sand beach where you can see thousands of puffins in summer and crashing waves in winter.
-In the afternoon, you will get to slip on a pair of crampons and go on a 2 hour glacier hike onto the Sólheimajökull glacier and finish the day at the newly built Lava Centre Exhibition where you’ll learn all about Iceland’s volcanic past.
-Not to worry, this glacier hike was designed for first timers.
-Check out our Glacier Hike Guide to see what it entails.
-For the less adventurous people in the group you can opt to walk along the glacier lagoon in peace while you wait for the rest of the group to return.
+In the afternoon, you will walk to the front of the Sólheimajökull glacier.
+At lunch, when you get as far as the town of Vík you will be treated to a real life indoor lava show.
+Feel the heat of re-melted lava from the 1918 Katla Eruption where you’ll learn all about Iceland’s volcanic past.

 Oh, and to top it all off, the south coast route drives around the world famous Eyjafjallajökull volcano that erupted back in 2010.